A Guide to Kenya Ruchu Microlot Coffee

 A microlot coffee is special because it comes from a single, specific plot on a farm and is harvested and processed separately from the rest of the coffee.
 This ensures full traceability and highlights the unique characteristics of that small lot, which are influenced by specific soil and weather conditions.
 These coffees are often of exceptional quality and have a distinct flavour profile that sets them apart from larger, more blended lots.

-Is Kenyan Coffee Good?
+Is Kenyan coffee good?

 Yes, Kenyan coffee is widely considered to be among the best in the world.
 It is highly sought after in the specialty coffee industry for its consistent quality, vibrant acidity, and deep, complex flavours.
 The country's ideal growing conditions in regions like Nyeri, combined with meticulous processing standards, contribute to its excellent reputation among roasters and brewers across Australia.